HuaweiCloudBrazilTeam/cloud-auto-scaling-demo/README.md

 ## Lifecycle
 The lifecycle of an instance in an AS group starts when it is created and ends when it is removed from the AS group.

-If you have not added a lifecycle hook to the AS group, the instance lifecycle changes as shown in figure below.
+The instance lifecycle changes as shown in figure below.
 ![lifecycle](/images/lifecycle.jpg)

 In trigger conditions 2 and 4, a scaling action is automatically triggered to change the instance status.